 Technology Landscape

 There are currently two approaches to understanding the axonal connections found within the human brain.
 Anatomical studies (such as dissection or diffusion tensor imaging) and electrostimulation mapping investigations are used to map subcortical pathways as a way to model the human brain.
 Understanding this axonal connectivity is crucial to build models of cognition, behavior, and even consciousness[2].
 Once connectomes are produced, it is the study of the data that is most valuable.
-This research is based on the theory that connectomic data can drive innovation, find opportunities for detection and diagnosis and provide insights into brain disorders or brain disease.
+This research is based on the theory that connectomic data can drive innovation, find opportunities for detection and diagnosis and provide insights into healthy brain development as well as developmental disorders.

 There are a number of problems with the current state of related technology.
 Reliability,